-Once a Nitrogen Discharge Allowance has been determined the Overseer Reference Dataset is established for the land to which the consent applies, any further increase in nitrogen leaching must be offset by a corresponding and equivalent decrease in nitrogen on one or more other properties in the Lake Taupo catchment through a formal nitrogen trading process.
-The increase and corresponding decrease of nitrogen leaching shall be secured by way of a change to the Nitrogen Discharge Allowance by changing each trading property's Overseer Reference Dataset, so that the modelled leaching using the most recent Overseer model reflects the increase or decrease of nitrogen on each of the trading properties.
-If the Nitrogen Discharge Allowance for the land to which the consent applies Overseer Reference Dataset for a property is to be changed, either through the sale or purchase of a nitrogen discharge entitlement, or through the sale or purchase of part of a farm, the consent holder will first need to either apply for a change to the consented Nitrogen Discharge Allowance conditions recording the Overseer Reference Dataset for the property pursuant to s127 of the RMA or seek a new consent under Rules 3.10.5.6 or 3.10.5.7.
+- Once the Overseer Reference Dataset is established for the land to which the consent applies, any further increase in nitrogen leaching must be offset by a corresponding and equivalent decrease in nitrogen on one or more other properties in the Lake Taupo catchment through a formal nitrogen trading process.
+The increase and corresponding decrease of nitrogen leaching shall be secured by changing each trading property's Overseer Reference Dataset, so that the modelled leaching using the most recent Overseer model reflects the increase or decrease of nitrogen on each of the trading properties. - If the Overseer Reference Dataset for a property is to be changed, either through the sale or purchase of a nitrogen discharge entitlement, or through the sale or purchase of part of a farm, the consent holder will first need to either apply for a change to the conditions recording the Overseer Reference Dataset for the property pursuant to s127 of the RMA or seek a new consent under Rules 3.10.5.6 or 3.10.5.7.